Case Study

 • Users are confused by content organization and often got lost

-• Inconsistent style makes it unclear where paths lead
+• Inconsistent style (ie: Buttons were all different shapes, colors, and sizes) makes it unclear where paths lead

 • Site had broken links and a non-functional search bar